jango-blockchained/badass-ens/README.md

 1. Deploy ENS contracts to Ethereum

-The [badass repo](https://github.com/imperviousinc/badass) contains the fork of ENS we deployed for .badass.
+The [shrtr repo](https://github.com/imperviousinc/shrtr) contains the fork of ENS we deployed for .shrtr.
 You can then [verify the contract source code on etherscan](https://etherscan.io/address/0x36fc69f0983E536D1787cC83f481581f22CCA2A1#code).
 Once the code is verified, you can interact with the contracts directly on etherscan, and test, for example, registering a subdomain.

 2. Deploy Subgraphs